 What should we expect at the first dental visit?

-At York Kids Dental, our staff is trained to make the first visit as fun and enjoyable as possible.
+At SLimDental Kids, our staff is trained to make the first visit as fun and enjoyable as possible.
 We have toys and kid-friendly videos to make your child feel more comfortable.
 During your child’s first visit, we will discuss your child’s routine and habits to help determine your child’s risk for cavities.
 This enables us to make the best recommendations for your child.

 After getting a medical and dental history, we will examine your child’s teeth and gums.
 We may clean your child’s teeth and apply topical fluoride to help protect the teeth against decay.
 Depending on what we see during the exam and your child’s risk for cavities, we may recommend x-rays.
 X-rays help us to detect cavities that cannot be seen with the naked eye and if pathology is present, x-rays help us determine the extent of the disease so we can plan the appropriate treatment.

 Our goal at SLimDental Kids is to PREVENT disease so the first dental visit by age 1 helps set up the child for a lifelong preventive dental care program to minimize tooth decay or to avoid cavities altogether.